A Simple and Accurate Network for Hydrogen and Carbon Chemistry in the ISM: Sample applications

 \subsection{Dependence on $\chi$, $\xi_\Ho$, and $Z$}

-Figure \ref{fig:KLM_TCO} (a) shows that an increase of $\chi$ pushes the $\Ht$ dominated region to higher $A_V$, and that even $\Ht$ dominated gas can be at $T>100\mr{K}$ if $\chi$ is large enough.
-Increasing the cosmic ray rate requires higher density for the gas to become $\Ht$ dominated, because cosmic rays can dissociate $\Ht$ (Figure \ref{fig:KLM_TCO} (b)).
+Figure \ref{fig:KLM_TCO} (a) shows that an increase of $\chi$ pushes the $\Ht$-dominated region to higher $A_V$, and that even $\Ht$ dominated gas can be at $T>100\mr{K}$ if $\chi$ is large enough.
+Increasing the cosmic-ray rate requires higher density for the gas to become $\Ht$-dominated, because cosmic rays can dissociate $\Ht$ (Figure \ref{fig:KLM_TCO} (b)).